Before You Go

 ☐ Plastic bags: for separating dirty clothes from clean

 ☐ Sketchbook, notebook and pen, paperback book

-Tipping is optional, but appreciated by our staff.
+Tipping is appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
 In general, we suggest a gratuity based on 10 – 15% of the trip cost.
-It is customary on OARS trips for gratuities to be given to the Trip Leader in the form of cash or personal check, who will then distribute appropriately amongst all the guides and support staff.
+It is customary on OARS trips for gratuities to be given to the Trip Leader, in the form of cash or a personal check, who will then distribute appropriately amongst all the guides and support staff.

-Reservations and Deposits
+Reservations and Payments